Nexus-Protocol/basset-vault-contracts/README.md

 ### v2

-Borrow UST from Anchor and use it in a sophisticated Mirror strategy.
+Borrow UST from Anchor and use it in a sophisticated Mirror strategies.
-Be available in the future.
+Will be available in the future.

 ### Anchor yield optimizer config